 Yes!
 Just a 6 hour flight from the east cost of Australia, flights to the Cook Islands depart frequently from Australian major cities either direct or with a short stopover in Auckland, NZ.
 To learn more about getting to the Cook Islands, check out our range of transport options here.

-On the main island of Rarotonga, choose between affordable public transport, or private taxis when exploring the Cook Islands.
+There are a handful of options for getting around the Cook Islands at your leisure.
+On the main island of Rarotonga, choose between affordable public transport, or private taxis.
 If you prefer to adventure more independently, there are a number or motorbike and car rental companies who offer vehicles for hire.

 The Cook Islands is a great destination for families with young children, thanks to its tropical climate and abundance of activities.
 Many resorts and hotels offer an array of entertainment, and kids club facilities.
 Children are welcomed and adored by Cook Islands locals so don't be afraid to introduce your little ones.